hakkudeus/Air-Alert/Readme.md

 # Air Alert
 > **Do not** use this app as a main source of information.
 You may put it as a demonstration piece on your retro-workstation, however consider always checking official/professional sources.

+> **Notice:** The app is currently broken due to some API updated and some outdated that I currently cannot keep up with.
+DOS-version might take longer time to update its code.

 Air Alert is a homemade project made to improve my coding skills and learn more about old Windows (r) OS'es (especially 9x and 3.x) and DOS-like plus their networking capabilities.
 This app is aimed at retro-PC fans, just like me.